Open-LinaOS-Foundation/LinaOS/Documentation/PCI/pcieaer-howto.rst

 Load PCI Express AER Root Driver
 --------------------------------

 Some systems have AER support in firmware.
-Enabling Linux AER support at the same time the firmware handles AER may result in unpredictable behavior.
-Therefore, Linux does not handle AER events unless the firmware grants AER control to the OS via the ACPI _OSC method.
+Enabling LinaOS AER support at the same time the firmware handles AER may result in unpredictable behavior.
+Therefore, LinaOS does not handle AER events unless the firmware grants AER control to the OS via the ACPI _OSC method.
 See the PCI FW 3.0 Specification for details regarding _OSC usage.